vancezuo/parallel-chess/README.md

 I have not tested this myself, though.

+By default the required OpenMP libraries are dynamically linked.
+For static linking, i.e. including the libraries inside the executable itself, add the `-openmp-link static` flag for ICC, `-static` flag for GCC.

 Usage
 -----
 Run `make` with included Makefile, or compile the code yourself.
 Then run the resulting executable `chess`.
 Type `help` into the command-line interface for a list of commands: